1099-SA Filing: HSA Distribution Reporting

 Some expenses that might surprise you as qualified include acupuncture, chiropractic care, hearing aids, prescription eyeglasses and contacts, smoking cessation programs, and even mileage to and from medical appointments.

 However, not everything health-related qualifies.
-You generally cannot use HSA funds tax-free for health insurance premiums (with some exceptions for COBRA, premiums while receiving unemployment, and long-term care insurance), cosmetic procedures, gym memberships or fitness programs, or vitamins and supplements unless prescribed by a doctor for a specific medical condition.
+You generally cannot use HSA funds tax-free for health insurance premiums (with some exceptions), cosmetic procedures, gym memberships or fitness programs, or vitamins and supplements unless prescribed by a doctor for a specific medical condition.

 What Happens If You Used the Money for Non-Qualified Expenses?

 Life happens, and sometimes people withdraw money from their HSA for non-medical purposes.
-Maybe you faced an emergency and needed cash, or perhaps you accidentally used your HSA debit card for a non-medical purchase.
 What are the consequences?

 Once you turn 65, the rules become more lenient.
 You'll still owe income tax on non-qualified distributions, but the 20% penalty no longer applies.
-This makes HSAs function somewhat like traditional IRAs after age 65 you can use the money for anything, but you'll pay income tax on non-qualified withdrawals.
+This makes HSAs function somewhat like traditional IRAs after age 65.

 Special Situations and Considerations